(12/10/02)

 Ken : ok

-Bruce : I always say look to the real masters at marketing if we want to learn something
+Bruce : I always say look to the real masters at marketing if we want to learn

 Bruce : The best exampole I can think of this is the beanie baby